seanorama/gloo/docs/content/guides/observability/tracing.md

 ### 5. Initiate a request and view traces {#traces}

-1. Send a request to your
+1. Send a request to your app.
    ```shell
    curl $(glooctl proxy url)/abc
    ```